emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     operating system.

-    The function :c:func:`mps_arena_committed` may be called whatever state the the arena is in.
+    The function :c:func:`mps_arena_committed` may be called whatever state the arena is in.
 If it is called when the arena is in the :term:`unclamped state` then the value may change after this function returns.
 A possible use might be to call it just after :c:func:`mps_arena_collect` to estimate the size of the heap.